HarryChenTw/employee-attrition-prediction/README.md

 <img src="pic/workflow2.png" alt="pic/workflow2.png" width="700"><br />
 <br /><br />
 ## Metric
-The data is obviously imblance which "Yes" label is relative less, so the accuracy score may has a little bias.
+The data is obviously imblance which "Yes" label is relative few, so the accuracy score may have a little bias.
 Here I implement **AUROC** as our metric.
 <br /><br />
 ## Upsample
 I've done upsampling to balance data.
-Here I tried three different kinds of upsampling method (see Reference [1]).Unsample is using "imblearn" library in python.
+Here I tried three different kinds of upsampling method (see Reference [1]).Unsample is using "imblearn" library in Python.
 Data size analysis by class is in below table.
 <br /><img src="pic/data_size_analysis.png" alt="pic/data_size_analysis.png" width="400"><br />
-Below is the performance of Random Forest with differernt upsampling methods.
+Below is the performance of Random Forest with differernt kinds of upsampled data.
 As a result, I choose **Tomek + ENN** as my upsampling method.
 <br /><img src="pic/rf.png" alt="pic/rf.png" width="800"><br />
-Upsample data may lower overall accuracy, but the small class is predicted unwell.
+Upsample data may lower overall accuracy, but the small class is predicted better.
 So it's worth to lower a little accuracy to increase AUROC.
 <br /><br />
 ## Model Comparison
 I've tried three models: Random Forest, Support Vector Classifier, XGBoost.
 Below is the performance of these model with upsample and un-upsample data.